chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-maurice-wilkes-computers-then-and-now.md

 preferred language either for a purely arithmetic job or for a job in symbol manipulation.
 Attempts to produce such a language have been disappointing.
-The difficulty is that the data structures required for efficient implementation in the two cases are entirely different.
-Perhaps we should recognize this difficulty as a fundamental one, and abandon the quest for an omnibus language which will be all things to all men.
+The difficulty is that the data structures required for efficient implementation in the two cases are entirely different. <mark>Perhaps we should recognize this difficulty as a fundamental one, and abandon the quest for an omnibus language which will be all things to all men.</mark>

 There is one development in the software area which is, perhaps, not receiving the notice that it deserves.
 This is the increasing mobility of